Flexible model selection for mechanistic network models: Methods and Materials

 To arrive at the final prediction via $\boldsymbol{Z}$, in the case of the discrete SL, the candidate algorithm with the smallest estimated cross-validated risk is chosen for final prediction.
 Assuming a regression setting and a squared error loss function, the cross-validated risk for the $l$th candidate algorithm can be estimated as

 where the first summation is over the $V$ validation sets and the second is over the $n_{v}$ observations in the $v$th validation set.
-In the case of the full SL, the estimated risk will be minimized over all convex combinations of the candidate algorithms.
-In the same regression setting with squared loss and a particular convex combination $\boldsymbol{a}$, where $\sum_{l}a_{l}=1$ and $a_{l}\ge0$, the cross-validated risk can be estimated as
+In the case of the full SL, the estimated risk is minimized over all convex combinations of the candidate algorithms.
+In the same regression setting with squared loss and a particular convex combination $\boldsymbol{a}$, where $\sum_{l}a_{l}=1$ and $a_{l}\ge0$, the cross-validated risk is estimated as